Fire extinguishers are amongst the few devices we own but don’t wish to utilise.

 According to Fire & Safety Australia, more than 50% of building occupants aren’t confident in operating a fire extinguisher.

-Having adequate fire safety devices within your commercial or household premises is vital to the ongoing health and safety of staff and family members respectively.
+Having adequate fire safety devices within your commercial or household premises is vital to the ongoing health and safety.
+Especially for family and staff members.
 Arguably, among the most critical components of any property’s firefighting systems are the fire extinguishers.
 When properly used, fire extinguishers can potentially keep fire under control.

 The success rate of these firefighting systems is conclusive enough to highlight their significance.
 In Australia, nearly 90% of incidences which saw the equipment employed resulted in the being controlled.